imaitland/blog/README.md

 - **Animations**: [animejs](https://github.com/juliangarnier/anime/)
 - **Syntax Highlighting**: [highlight.js](https://github.com/highlightjs/highlight.js)

-> :information_desk_person: It also features the ability to generate a static version of the site, for cheap and easy hosting on your provider of choice. `cargo run --ssg`, static files appear in the `dist` directory with `index.html` being the entry point.
+> :information_desk_person: It also features the ability to generate a static version of the site, for cheap and easy hosting on your provider of choice. `cargo run -- --build`, static files appear in the `dist` directory with `index.html` being the entry point.

 ## Install and run locally

 To get the blog running locally you can run the following commands.

+### Install and Run
 ```
 yarn build
-cargo run --port 8000
+cargo run -- --port 8000
 ```

 With the site running locally, (defaults to `port 8080`) you can add markdown files to the `/md` directory, make sure their frontmatter conforms to the `Frontmatter` struct defined in `render.rs`.

+### Generate Static Site
 To generate a static build run:
 ```
 cargo run --ssg